bin3xish477/Red-C-C/README.md

 #### **Note**: Red C&C was created as a PoC and should not be used for malicious intent but for educational purposes.

 ### Installing Red C&C
-#### Remember to change the IP address in both ss.py and cc.py to your IP address!
 ```
 # Install Git if its not installed.
 apt install git